 Beyond the county sheriff list of sex offenders in my area within that county, private companies maintain a sexual predator registry or track registered sex offenders in my area by use of interfaces to create a sex offenders map near me or sex offender list near me.
 These registered sex offenders’ lists are intended to alert neighbors about those national sex offender public records or sexual predators near me.

 The State of Alabama sex offender list is part of the national sex offender registration and community notification act in the United States.
 Those who commit one sex offense are likely to re-offend, according to psychiatric journals.
 Plus, criminal justice records of guilty pleas and trials seem to support that claim, according to the federal Department of Justice.

-From the Alabama Law Enforcement Agency website is this summary of the Criminal Justice Services program to track convicted sex offenders in Alabama:
+From the Alabama Law Enforcement Agency sex offender public website provides this summary of the Criminal Justice Services program to track convicted sex offenders in Alabama: